burtscher/FPcompress/README.md

 The artifact can be found at https://github.com/burtscher/FPcompress.

 ###### Hardware dependencies
 The hardware required for this artifact is an x86 multi-core CPU and a CUDA-capable GPU.
 We used a 32-core Intel Xeon Gold 6226R CPU @ 2.9 GHz with hyperthreading enabled to run the CPU codes.
-To run the GPU codes, we used an NVIDIA RTX 3080 Ti.
+To run the GPU codes, we used an NVIDIA RTX 4090.
 Using similar hardware should result in throughputs similar to those reported in the paper.

 ###### Software dependencies
 The required software includes: